Static Ads

 Definition

-Static ads are single-frame creatives designed to communicate one message quickly without depending on animation, sound, or long viewing time.[1]
+Static ads are single-frame creatives that communicate one message quickly without animation, sound, or extended viewing time.[1]

 Current use

-Businesses use them for offers, event promotions, retargeting, local awareness campaigns, and service highlights where the message must be understood at a glance.[1][2]
+Businesses apply them for offers, event promotions, retargeting, local awareness campaigns, and service highlights where the message must read clearly at a glance.[1][2]

 Performance

-Creative studies continue to show that clear single-image ads can outperform more complex formats, especially in retargeting funnels and high-scroll environments.[2]
+Creative studies show that clear single-image ads often perform well in retargeting funnels and high-scroll environments where simplicity helps comprehension.[2]

 Best use

-The highest-performing builds keep one focal point, one offer, and one short headline.
-Design for mobile first and test iterations of the same concept instead of packing every benefit into one layout.[1][2]
+The strongest builds use one focal point, one offer, and one short headline.
+Design for mobile first and test iterations of the same concept before adding secondary messages.[1][2]

 Decision rule